cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     }
     ```

 6. The v2 genesis was also updated with the leaderboard.
-Also tell it that the leaderboard should always be there (even if empty):
+Tell it that the leaderboard should always be there (even if empty):

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/proto/checkers/genesis.proto#L20]
     import "checkers/leaderboard.proto";